IvanGDR/Installing-K9S-in-macOS-and-connecting-to-Remote-K8S-cluster/README.md

 # Adding a skin to K9s

-First locate where the K9S configuration files are located:
+First find where the K9S configuration files are located:
 ```
 $ k9s info
 ```